 - Profit can be of two types – gross profits (close to operating profit) and net profit (including the incomes from other sources).
 Revenue can also be of two types – operating revenue (revenue earned from the operations of the organization) and non-operating revenue (revenue earned from other sources).

-|Meaning||Profit is the amount left after deducting the expenses from the revenue.||Revenue is the product of the numbers of goods sold and the selling price per unit.
+|Meaning||It is the amount left after deducting the expenses from the revenue.||Revenue is the product of the number of goods sold and the selling price per unit.
 We can also include other incomes as part of the revenue.|

 |Equation||Profit = Revenue – Expenses||Revenue = No. of units sold * Selling price per unit|

-|Superset & Subset||Profit is a subset of revenue.||Revenue is a superset of profit.|
+|Superset & Subset||It is a subset of revenue.||It is a superset of profit.|

-|Dependence||Without revenue, there can be no profit.||Without profit, revenue can be earned (if the revenue is lesser than expenses, there will be loss).|
+|Dependence||Without it, there can be no profit.||Without it, revenue can be earned (if the revenue is lesser than expenses, there will be loss).|

 |Found in||Profit can be found on the income statement.
-Rather net profit is the last item on the income statement.||Revenue can also be found in the income statement.
-It’s the first item (if we start with net sales) of the income statement.|
+Rather net profit is the last item on the income statement.||It can also be found in the income statement.
+It’s the first item (if we start with net salesNet SalesNet sales is the revenue earned by a company from the sale of its goods or services, and it is calculated by deducting returns, allowances, and other discounts from the company's gross sales.) of the income statement.|

 Profit is a part of revenue.
 And profit is an indicator that a company is financially healthy.
-When business starts its operations, it may generate revenue, but rarely it makes profits since the upfront costs are quite high.
-After few years of operations, an organization can break even and go beyond the break-even point to enjoy the profit.
+When a business starts its operations, it may generate revenue, but rarely it makes profits since the upfront costs are quite high.
+After a few years of operations, an organization can break even and go beyond the break-even point to enjoy the profit.

-Profit vs Revenue Video
+Revenue vs. Profit Video